-This escalation is more important than simple divergence: it drives the block Jacobian toward the identity, so deep layers learn little beyond an expensive identity mapping~\cite{sun2025curse}.
-The core challenge is thus not merely preventing crashes; it is preserving informative transformations and efficient signal propagation so that every layer contributes meaningfully to learning.
+This escalation is more consequential than numerical instability alone: it can push the block Jacobian toward the identity, causing deeper layers to behave increasingly like costly identity mappings~\citep{sun2026curse}.
+The central challenge is therefore not only to prevent divergence, but also to preserve informative transformations and efficient signal propagation so that each layer contributes meaningfully to learning.

-The community has explored remedies along a stability–efficiency axis.
-On the stability end, stronger normalization seeks to suppress depth‑wise drift.
-For instance, Peri‑LN applies normalization both before and after each sublayer, curbing variance growth and maintaining gradient health even at extreme depths \cite{kim2025periln}.
-The trade‑off is substantial overhead: doubled normalization increases reduction operations and memory traffic, inflating latency.
-On the efficiency end, RMSNorm removes mean centering to reduce computational costs and has been widely adopted in modern LLMs~\cite{zhang2019root}.
-Yet it only partially controls activation statistics and does not fundamentally resolve variance accumulation, leaving depth scaling fragile.

-A more radical line of work questions the need for normalization at all.
-Dynamic Tanh (DyT) replaces normalization with a simple element‑wise nonlinearity and a learnable scale \cite{zhu2025transformers}.
-By eliminating per‑token statistics, DyT accelerates both training and inference.
-However, this efficiency comes with a major risk: activation saturation.
-When inputs grow large, precisely the hazard under depth, the nonlinearity saturates, gradients vanish, and optimization becomes brittle.
-Relying on a learned global scale to self-regulate these dynamics is often insufficient in the face of strong depth‑induced amplification.